Rita Gorr: Life and career

 Gorr was born Marguerite Geirnaert into a working-class family in the industrial town of Zelzate, near Ghent, Belgium.
 After leaving school she worked as a nurse, where the family who employed her discovered her singing and paid for her first lessons.

 After vocal studies in Ghent with Vina Bovy, and in Brussels with Jeanne Pacquot d'Assy and Germaine Hoerner, she won first prize at the vocal competition of Verviers in 1946, and made her professional debut at Antwerp as Fricka in Die Walküre the same year.
 She became a member of the Opera of Strasbourg from 1949 to 1952.
 She won another first prize at the vocal competition of Lausanne in 1952.
 That year she made her Paris debuts at the Opéra-Comique as Charlotte in Werther on 6 March 1952, and at the Paris Opéra on 31 October as Magdalena in Die Meistersinger von Nürnberg; further roles in Paris included Dalila in Samson and Delilah, Venus in Tannhäuser, Mère Marie in the French premiere of Dialogues of the Carmelites (later in her career she sang Madame de Croissy), Carmen, Geneviève in Pelléas et Mélisande, Amneris in Aida, Eboli in Don Carlos and Marguerite in La damnation de Faust.

 Her career then became international in scope, with debuts at Bayreuth in 1958, the Royal Opera House in 1959, La Scala in 1960, the Metropolitan Opera on 17 October 1962 as Amneris.
-In four seasons at the Met, she sang Santuzza in Cavalleria rusticana, Eboli in Don Carlos, Azucena in Il trovatore, and Dalila.
+In four seasons at the Met, she also sang Santuzza in Cavalleria rusticana, Eboli in Don Carlos, Azucena in Il trovatore, Waltraute in Götterdämmerung, and Dalila.
 She was a versatile artist, singing with equal success the French, Italian and German repertories.
 She enjoyed a very long career singing well into her 60s and 70s and her last role was as the Countess in Tchaikovsky's The Queen of Spades which she performed in the summer of 2007 in Ghent and Antwerp.

 Gorr believed that 'trouser-roles' did not suit her; she did however, sing Lel in The Snow Maiden in 1955 in concert and Octavian in 1958.

 Although mainly active on stage, Gorr also sang occasionally in the concert hall, in works by Schumann, Duparc and Wagner; she recorded Mahler lieder.